Proto-Siouan language: History

 Albert Gatschet (left) and Horatio Hale both recognized the relationship of some eastern Siouan-speaking peoples to those of the Great Plains in the 1880s.

-The Proto-Siouan language is the reconstructed ancestor of the Siouan languages.
-The interrelatedness of the language family was first identified in 1836 by Albert Gallatin, a Genevan-American ethnologist and Founding Father, who named it after its most-widely recognized members, the Sioux.
-In 1881, the Swiss-American scholar Albert Gatschet worked on documenting the Catawba language of South Carolina and commented on its similarity to the Siouan languages of the Great Plains of the United States and Canada.
+The Proto-Siouan language is the reconstructed ancestor of the Western Siouan languages.
+The language family was first identified as an interrelated group in 1836 by Albert Gallatin, a Genevan-American ethnologist, who named it after its most widely recognized ethnolinguistic group, the Sioux.
+In 1881, the Swiss-American scholar Albert Gatschet documented the Catawba language of South Carolina and commented on its similarity to the Siouan languages of the Great Plains of North America.
 Two years later, Horatio Hale similarly linked the Tutelo language of Virginia to other Great Plains Siouan languages in his 1883 description of the tribe.

-In 1816, the work of the German scholars Johann Adelung and Johann Vater first described the relationship between Catawba and Woccon using primarily a side-by-side word list.
-Twenty years later, Gallatin built significantly on their work, describing the relationship as phylogenetic and relating these languages to the Siouan family.
+In 1836, Gallatin built on the work of Johann Adelung and Johann Vater, describing the the Siouan and Catawban languages as sister branches of one family.
 Work published by Frank Siebert in 1945 is considered to have definitively proven the relationship.

-Although historians have identified at least twenty-five Siouan-speaking ethnic groups, it is difficult to estimate the number of languages spoken, as dialectal differences and, in some cases, scant attestations make determining the precise number difficult.
+Although historians have identified at least twenty-five Siouan-speaking ethnic groups, dialectal differences and, in some cases, scant attestations make determining the precise number of Siouan languages difficult.
 David Rood and John E. Koontz estimate that there are between fifteen and eighteen attested Siouan languages.
-Robert L. Rankin puts the number as simply "more than fifteen".
+Robert L. Rankin puts the number at simply "more than fifteen".